microsoft/ML-For-Beginners/README.md

 - Complete the assignment
 - Consider forming a study group with friends and go through the content together.
 - For further study, we recommend following [Microsoft Learn](https://docs.microsoft.com?WT.mc_id=academic-15963-cxa) modules and learning paths.

+---

+**Teachers**, we have [included some suggestions](for-teachers.md) on how to use this curriculum.
+If you would like to create your own lessons, we have also included a [lesson template](lesson-template/README.md)

 > Future space for Promo Video
 [![Promo video](screenshot.png)](https://youtube.com/watch?v=R1wrdtmBSII "Promo video")